ckswoopy/Nutrition/Natto.md

     * add < 1/4 teaspoon (15g) baking soda (optional)
     * pre-boil beans for 1 minute before 24-hr soaking (optional)
     	* alternatively soak 12 hours (or until germination-- looks cloudy), then pre-boil and then re-soak 12 hours
+    	* add some seaweed to the soak to help breakdown starch

 #### Cooking
 * Boil or Steam until soybeans are <u>**extremely**</u> `soft`
     * Boiling may take 3 hours on low heat